Green Lake, Seattle

 There is an extensive variety of housing types in Green Lake.
 Since 1995, the neighborhood has undergone significant redevelopment.
 Many houses have been completely remodeled and enlarged, often with the addition of another floor.
 This is a consequence of Green Lake's easy access to Downtown via both Interstate 5 and Aurora Avenue N.

 The Green Lake Library, a Carnegie library that occupies 5000 sqft and cost $35,000 to build, was opened in 1910.
 In 1999 the library held 54,000 catalogued items.
-The library was closed during 2003 for remodeling and reopened in March 2004.
 It is part of the Seattle Public Library system.

 Prior to the 1991 redistricting, Green Lake formed the center of Washington's 32nd Legislative District.
 The well-organized and rather left-leaning Democratic Party organization of that district was widely known both to friend and foe alike as "the Soviet of Green Lake", possibly an allusion to James Farley's legendary (though possibly apocryphal) 1930s remark "there are 47 States in the Union, and the Soviet of Washington".

 Green Lake is home to Green Lake Elementary School, Daniel Bagley Elementary School, Bishop Blanchet High School, and Seattle Parks and Recreation Department's Green Lake Small Craft Center (GLSCC).
 GLSCC is the site of both Green Lake Crew, a public rowing program, and the Seattle Canoe and Kayak Club.

 There is also a 2.8-mile path around the lake for runners, bikers, skaters and walkers.
 Many others use the athletic fields or visit the park for boating, picnics and swimming.